nixworks/public/news/2008/01/2/index.md

 ##### Crude oil
 ### [ Crude oil prices surge past $100 a barrel briefly in trading on the New York Mercantile Exchange. ](/news/2008/01/2/crude-oil-prices-surge-past-100-a-barrel-briefly-in-trading-on-the-new-york-mercantile-exchange.md)
-_Context: New York Mercantile Exchange, Crude oil, barrel, price, surge, USD_
+_Context: surge, barrel, price, Crude oil, USD, New York Mercantile Exchange_

 ##### Kenya
 ### [ Both sides in Kenya's disputed election accuse the other of violence as diplomatic efforts intensify to defuse the country's political crisis. ](/news/2008/01/2/both-sides-in-kenya-s-disputed-election-accuse-the-other-of-violence-as-diplomatic-efforts-intensify-to-defuse-the-country-s-political-cris.md)